 - Development of a headquarter office building in the Green Belt on behalf of an international pharmaceuticals company.

-Jonathan is a senior associate and has a wide range of experience across a number of property sectors including residential, retail, commercial, and automotive & roadside development.
+Jonathan is a Partner in Rapleys Town Planning team and has a wide range of experience across a number of property sectors including residential, retail, commercial, and automotive & roadside development.

 The work he has undertaken includes the project management of major planning applications, planning appraisals to assess the development potential of sites, the identification and promotion of strategic land sites, and planning appeals.

 Jonathan joined Rapleys in 2012.
-He previously worked for North-West based planning consultancy NJL Consulting LLP.
+He previously worked for the north west based planning consultancy NJL Consulting LLP.

 James is a partner in the building consultancy team and has a broad range of experience across all mainstream areas of commercial building surveying.